Today we would like to imaginary fly to Italy and visit Rome, secondly important place for LoveStoryPeople.

 Rome, Italy’s capital, is a sprawling, cosmopolitan city with nearly 3,000 years of globally influential art, architecture and culture on display.

 Ancient ruins such as the Roman Forum and the Colosseum evoke the power of the former Roman Empire.
 Vatican City, headquarters of the Roman Catholic Church, boasts St. Peter’s Basilica and the Vatican Museums, which house masterpieces such as Michelangelo’s Sistine Chapel frescoes.

 In Rome, classical ruins and early Christian places of worship stand next to – or lie beneath – Renaissance palazzos and Baroque fountains.
-But there are also great neighborhood trattorias, quirky shops, and a buzzing aperitive scene.
-The city’s mild Mediterranean climate is another persuasive draw for visitors from the cool north, but for us, the main draw will always be the pulsating energy of a place which lives life as a form of theater.
+But there are also great neighbourhood trattorias, quirky shops, and a buzzing aperitive scene.
+The city’s mild Mediterranean climate is another persuasive draw for visitors from the cool north, but for us, the main draw will always be the pulsating energy of a place which lives life as a form of theatre.